kresowe/flags/README.md

 This does not require the steps listed below because it uses already trained and saved model.

 The steps below illustrate how to create dataset and train model from scratch.

+#### Creating dataset

 In order to create dataset run: